thewchan/uxf/README.md

 files.

-The _disadvantages_ of doing this are: first, that the relevant UXF files become dependent on one or more external dependencies, and second, it is possible to have import conflicts (i.e., two _ttypes_ with the same name but different definitions.
-(However, the first disadvantage doesn't apply if all the dependencies are provided by the UXF processor itself, i.e., are system imports.)
+The _disadvantages_ of doing this are: first, that the relevant UXF files become dependent on one or more external dependencies; second, it is possible to have import conflicts (i.e., two _ttypes_ with the same name but different definitions; and third, if URL imports are used, load times will be affected by network availability and latency.
+(However, the first and third disadvantages don't apply if all the dependencies are provided by the UXF processor itself, i.e., are system imports.)

 The _advantage_ of importing _ttype_ definitions is that for UXF's that have lots of _ttypes_, only the import(s) and the data need be in the file,